 According to a Towers Watson study, companies with highly effective communication practices enjoy 47% higher total returns to shareholders compared to organizations with poor communication.

-Improved internal communication doesn't only affect your returns to shareholders, it can also increase employee engagement, build stronger teams, and enhance the competitiveness of your company.
+Improved internal communication doesn’t only affect your returns to shareholders, it can also increase employee engagement, build stronger teams, and enhances the competitiveness of your company.
 Effective internal communication practices help you increase productivity, build a better workplace, and reduce day-to-day conflict between team members.

 So, there are plenty of reasons to deal with internal communications strategically.
 Unfortunately, companies rarely make it a priority.

 Robert Sher, who gives excellent advice to CEOs in midsized businesses in addition to having extensive experience in improving internal communications, provides this case study.
 After several months, a software company created an IT development tool and forwarded it to the global development team.
 This caused resentment, which led to the rejection of using the tool.
 Within only a few months, the company had created a tool and shelved it.
 Without putting much effort into communicating with other departments, leaders made a rash decision in a vacuum.

 Therefore, improving internal communications should be just as important as increasing sales.
 To give you some practical advice, we have summed up some of the lessons leaders tend to miss.

 How to improve internal communications?